 Airspace is a critical part of the national infrastructure, and it is our role to decide whether proposed changes to the airspace design should be approved.

 The factors which we must consider are set out in UK law, and include the safety and environmental implications.
-We are currently reforming the process we use to decide whether to approve changes to ensure that it meets modern standards for regulatory decision-making, and is fair, transparent, consistent and proportionate.
+In January 2018, we introduced a new process for deciding whether to approve airspace changes.
+The new process has been designed to ensure that it meets modern standards for regulatory decision-making, and is fair, transparent, consistent and proportionate.
+Details of this process can be found in CAP1616.

 Information about the airspace change process and specific change proposals.